The Library of Congress

 Hopkinsville Kentuckian

-Editor Meacham was a prominent figure in central and western Kentucky.
-In 1893 he was chosen as the eighth president of the Kentucky Press Association in Frankfort, and 13 years later he was elected mayor of Hopkinsville, a position he held for eight years.
+Meacham was a prominent politician in central and western Kentucky.
+He became president of the Kentucky Press Association in 1893 and was elected Mayor of Hopkinsville from 1906 to 1914.
 A devout Baptist, Meacham also served as president of the Board of Trustees of the Hopkinsville Bethel Women's College.
 The Baptist-run school opened in 1856, making it one of the oldest institutions of higher education for women in America.

 The paper's earliest slogan, "Live, Newsy, and Progressive," suggests that the Kentuckian promoted Hopkinsville as a forward-looking and educated community.
 Along with correspondence from neighboring towns such as Sinking Fork, Montgomery, and Beverly, the paper included national news columns.
 "Cream of the News" gave readers updates on current events, including important Hopkinsville happenings and other hot topics in local and national news.
 "Here and About" promised local news "tersely told" for the busy citizens of Christian County.
 The Kentuckian also printed a variety of agricultural content such as tobacco and grain market reports as well as local and national market prices.